tankstudiostech/tankstudiosblog/src/render/posts/jot-snake.html.md

 	<p>
 		[Jesus] was pierced for our transgressions; He was crushed for our iniquities; upon Him was the chastisement that brought us peace, and with His wounds...we are healed.
-We all like sheep have gone astray; we have turned - every one - to his own way; and the Lord has lain on Him the iniquity of us all (Is.
+We all like sheep have gone astray; we have turned - every one - to his own way; and the Lord has laid on Him the iniquity of us all (Is.
 53:5-6).
 	</p>
 </blockquote>